 1) I am one of the most resilient patients she has had in her entire career.
 Her career has mostly involved helping people who have complex cases, and I am near the very top of her list in the area of resilience.

 According to her, my mental fortitude is off the charts.
-Apparently, mental health stability is highly unusual for someone in my situation.
+Apparently, bending without breaking in the mental health realm is highly unusual for someone in my situation.

 2) She is impressed by the work I have done on nervous system regulation.
-She thinks that my ability to regulate my nervous system from an emotional and psychological standpoint far exceeds most people’s ability.
-I still deal with autonomic dysfunction (dysautonomia) at times due to my immune system constantly being in fight mode from all of the physical stressors in my body (pathogens, toxins, etc.), but she believes that the work I have done over the last 20+ years from an emotional and psychological standpoint — the nervous system work within my control — has given my body the best chance for success in the area of physical health.
+She thinks that my ability to regulate my nervous system far exceeds most people’s ability.
+Even though I still deal with autonomic dysfunction (dysautonomia) at times due to my immune system constantly being in fight mode from all of the physical stressors in my body (pathogens, toxins, etc.), the nervous system work I have done for emotional and psychological health over the last 20+ years has given my body the best chance for success.

-3) She is grateful for my ability to notice and recall patterns in my symptoms.
-Most of her patients don’t have the knowledge and/or skill set to organize the data into patterns and to store those patterns until they are needed, and the fact that my brain does this naturally without much thought is unusual.
+3) She is grateful for my natural ability to notice and recall patterns in my symptoms.
+Most of her patients don’t have the knowledge, skills, and/or ability to organize the data into patterns, store those patterns in their brain, and then recall those patterns as needed.
+The fact that my brain does this naturally without much thought is unusual.
 She says that this is a huge asset, because it helps her determine root causes and/or next steps.

 4) She is impressed by my inner compass.
 She can tell I have an internal knowing that I trust.
 For example, she says that I know when I have reached the end of the road with a doctor/specific path and that a change is needed.
 And, not only do I know it, but I also actually make the change, and that is *not* something that she regularly sees in her line of work.